Skip to main content

 SUDAN

-A double displaced mother carrying bullets after the Internally Displaced People's (IDP) gathering point where she lived in was burnt down due to the fighting in West Darfur
+CH1817563_A double displaced mother carrying bullets after the Internally Displaced People's (IDP) g

 Sudan is facing its worst-ever humanitarian crisis.
 The eruption of fighting in the capital city of Sudan in April 2023, combined with pre-existing challenges linked to protracted conflicts, climate disasters, disease outbreaks and economic degradation, have left nearly 25 million people, including some 14 million children in need of humanitarian aid.